sci-42ver/SICP_SDF/sicp_notes.md

     like 2.1, etc.
 - Although 6.001 lect06 recommends the comment doc, I don't have time to write that for each function.
 I will do that when working for one company.
 - I may probably skip some obscure words like "the plethora of declarable data structures" since it doesn't influence understanding programming.
+# What we should achieve
+- > ey should know *what not to read*, and what they need not understand at any moment.
+- > different approaches to dealing with time in *computational models*: objects with state, concurrent programming, functional programming, lazy evaluation, and nondeterministic programming.
+- > including *static scoping for variable binding* and permiing functions to yield functions as values.
+- > e simple structure and natural applicability of lists are reflected in functions that are amazingly *nonidiosyncratic*
+## skip
+- Due to that they are related with Pascal
+  > In Pascal the plethora of declarable data structures in-duces a specialization within functions that inhibits and penalizes ca-sual cooperation.
+  > To illustrate this difference, compare the treatment of material and exercises within this book with that in any first-course text using Pascal.
 # reading order recommendation with other books
 - better read *pure* "Computer Architecture" (So not csapp) before SICP if having learnt other programming languages like C.
   Also read maths before SICP although not needed to be as deep as mcs.pdf.